Retatrutide Phase 3 TRIUMPH Program: Trial Tracker & Readout Schedule

 | TRIUMPH-6 | Obesity — weight maintenance | Phase 3 | Ongoing — results expected 2027 |

-Beyond weight loss, TRIUMPH-4 demonstrated clinically meaningful improvements in knee OA pain as measured by validated pain scoring instruments.
+Beyond weight loss, TRIUMPH-4 demonstrated clinically meaningful improvements in osteoarthritis pain, with reductions in pain score measured using the WOMAC index, a validated instrument for assessing osteoarthritis pain and function.
 The combination of substantial weight reduction and direct pain relief makes this a significant dataset for Lilly’s regulatory strategy.
-For a detailed analysis of the knee OA findings, see our retatrutide and knee osteoarthritis deep dive.
+For the broader regulatory view, see the retatrutide status page.

 TRIUMPH-1 is the primary pivotal trial for the obesity indication — the trial that will form the core of Lilly’s NDA submission.
-It enrolls adults with obesity (BMI ≥30) or overweight (BMI ≥27) with at least one weight-related comorbidity, excluding type 2 diabetes.
+It enrolls adults with obesity (BMI ≥30) or overweight (BMI ≥27) with at least one weight-related comorbidity, such as obstructive sleep apnea or chronic low back pain, excluding type 2 diabetes.
+The companion retatrutide dosage guide covers the titration schedule used across these arms.

 This is a randomized, double-blind, placebo-controlled trial with a treatment duration designed to demonstrate sustained weight loss over a clinically meaningful period.
 Results are expected in 2026 and will provide the definitive efficacy and safety data needed for FDA review.
-The primary endpoints are percent change in body weight and the proportion of participants achieving ≥5% weight loss.
+The primary endpoints are percent change in body weight and the proportion of participants achieving ≥5% weight loss — the readout that anchors the retatrutide approval status page.

 TRIUMPH-2: Obesity with Type 2 Diabetes